SwiftyBeaver/SwiftyBeaver/README.md

 ## Contact & Contribute
 If you have questions please contact Sebastian via the dedicated [SwiftyBeaver Twitter account](https://twitter.com/SwiftyBeaver).
 Feature requests or bugs are better reported and discussed as Github Issue.

 **Please contribute back** any great stuff, especially logging destinations and ways to make SwiftyBeaver even more flexible, elegant and awesome!
+Each new bugfix, feature request or addition/change should be put in **a dedicated pull request** to simplify discussion and merging.

 Thanks for testing, sharing, staring & contributing - Happy Logging!